 3. Report and Promote KPIs

-Considering each department uses many different external tools to accomplish their goals, it may be difficult to display KPIs for all to see.
+Considering each department uses many different external tools to accomplish its goals, it may be difficult to display KPIs for all to see.
 Your intranet can bridge the gap by reporting and displaying KPIs for all levels of your organization directly on your homepage or department sites.
-Below are some best practices to displaying KPIs on your intranet:
+Below are some best practices for displaying KPIs on your intranet: